-mutual events, including the 18 detected in 2003 (Pravec et al., 2006), provides a great basis for modeling Dimorphos' orbit around the primary (Scheirich and Pravec, 2022; Naidu et al., 2022).
+The photometric observations performed for the Didymos binary asteroid system with 11 telescopes with diameters from 3.5 to 10.4 m in 2015-2021 provided detections of as many as 37 mutual occultation/eclipse events between the binary system components.
+The full photometric data set containing 55 mutual events, including the 18 detected in 2003 (Pravec et al., 2006), provides a great basis for modeling Dimorphos' orbit around the primary (Scheirich and Prayer, in preparation; Naidu et al., in preparation).
 The decomposed primary lightcurve data, which reveal a complex primary lightcurve shape on some epochs, may be useful for refined primary shape modeling when combined with the 2003 radar and lightcurve observations in the future.
 Detection of the secondary rotational lightcurve turned out to be challenging due to the relatively small size of Dimorphos, with first estimates on the Dimorphos equatorial axis ratio being mutually inconsistent.
 The observational requirements for obtaining a successful detection of the Dimorphos rotational lightcurve are given.
 These observations will be challenging, but potentially doable when Didymos is bright in July-September 2022.